pikaapocket/plant-humanities/mulberry/README.md

 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P 36 wikimedia The_tree_bookjpg.jpg"
 	   caption="Photograph in the book A popular guide to knowledge of the trees of North America and to their uses and cultivation by Julia Ellen Rogers.
 Creative Commons on Wikimedia.">

-In the landscapes of past and present,the red mulberry inhabits a deep history that is particularly North American.
+In the landscapes of past and present, the red mulberry inhabits a deep history that is particularly North American.
 The centenarian tree at Lewis Ginter Botanical Garden attracts generations of children and adults every season, whether to savor its juicy berries, climb its branches, or sit in its shade when it is in full and generous leaf.
 While this beloved red mulberry is firmly part of visitors’ memories, blogs, texts and photographs, there is another tree whose chronicle stretches further back in time, to the early days of the nation: the Yorktown-Washington tree, a mulberry tree under which it is said that George Washington slept "undisturbed, unvisited, unphotographed."[^89]
 <param ve-image
 	   src="wc:Bataille_de_Yorktown_by_Auguste_Couder.jpg"
 	   caption="George Washington accepts the surrender of the British General Charles Cornwallis in 1781 after the battle of Yorktown.
 Photograph of a painting by Auguste Couder.
 Commons Licensing Wikimedia ">

-Building on its deeply rooted presence in American history,the mulberry, particularly the native red mulberry, once held great promise for hopeful American planters.
+Building on its deeply rooted presence in American history, the mulberry, particularly the native red mulberry, once held great promise for hopeful American planters.
 Although it had existed in the Americas for thousands of years, it was silk that moved the white mulberry and its genus to international prominence.
 The eventual end of sericulture and the American silk industry condemned the white mulberry as messy and undesirable.
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P 38 Morus_rubra_NRCS-1.png"
 	   caption="The full canopy of a red mulberry tree.Wikimedia commons">